 Incumbent must function efficiently in a confined space for extended periods with no breaks and no opportunity to leave the confines of the Communications Center.
 The dispatcher is considered an "essential employee," meaning he/she is required to work most holidays, report for duty during adverse weather conditions, and be expected to work for long hours exceeding normally scheduled shifts in case of emergencies.
 Position is sedentary with high amounts of stress.
 Incumbent is subject to shift work, rotating shift work, and uncommon tours of duty.
 Work requires use of the voice in vocal communications for periods of hours at a time.
 Voice must be clear, audible, and tone effective with words plainly spoken and understandable.
-Incumbent must be able to hear clearly and discern a variety of audible communications and signals simultaneously.
 Incumbent must be able to read critical information from multiple sources, including computer screen, fax, and written log quickly and accurately.
 The work is of an emergency nature and is emotionally stressful.
 Incumbent must possess manual dexterity sufficient to operate computer terminals/keyboards and related equipment and to maintain written logs.